 Posted on behalf of Henness & Haight on Oct 22, 2015 in Slip & Fall News

 Like any facility, schools have a responsibility to keep and maintain a safe environment for students.
 Schools are assumed to be acting in the place of the parent while children are at school or in the school's care.
-This means that they have a duty of care to make sure that there are no conditions favorable to foreseeable injuries.
+This means that they have a duty of care to make sure that there are no conditions that could lead to someone begin harmed in an accident.

 Such conditions would include playground equipment that isn't kept in proper care, electrical dangers, slippery floors due to leaks or spills, unsanitary cafeterias or bathrooms, and the presence of mold, asbestos or other toxic materials, among other issues.
 If the school does not maintain proper care of its facilities, it can be liable for accidents resulting from that lack of care.

 Schools are required to keep students safe from the negligent or deliberate actions of others.
 This means that schools must have staff present to supervise and chaperone students.
-Such staff includes hall monitors, crossing guards, bus drivers, playground monitors and teachers, as well as administration and security guards.
+Such staff includes:

 Proper background checks and security clearances are also vital to this process.
 If the school is shown to be exposing students to adults who are potentially dangerous, they can be held liable for this exposure.